ellakoa/postcard-poem/content/posts/the-abandoned-house.md

   windows, set in an overgrown garden.
 poem: |-
   A house sat behind an old flint wall
-  Abandoned? and spooky if I recall,
+  Abandoned, haunted? if I recall,
-  A perfect place for a Halloween dare.
+  A perfect place for a Halloween dare
   Knock the door then run quite fast back down the old worn garden path.